GeorgeStrakhov/essays-thoughts-letters/essays/108-thoughts-for-strategists/108-thoughts-for-strategists.md

 25. Helping clients make up their mind about what they want is not an annoyance, [it's your job](https://www.amazon.com/Design-Essays-Computer-Scientist-ebook-dp-B003DKG5H6/dp/B003DKG5H6/).
 If they knew exactly what they wanted they wouldn't need a strategist.
 26. The quality of communication can be judged by the quality of silence that it leaves behind.
 27. Problem solving is a spiral [process](https://oneslide.org/2021/06/04/hunch-hack-design-spiral/).
-28. Often the best way to solve a problem is to [dissolve the problem](https://www.youtube.com/watch?v=EbLh7rZ3rhU), i.e. redesign the system in such a way that the problem will disappear.
+28. Often the best way to solve a problem is to [dissolve the problem](https://www.youtube.com/watch?v=EbLh7rZ3rhU), i.e. redesign the system in such a way that the problem disappears.
 29. Not everybody thinks the way you do.
 That's an advantage.
 For everyone.
 30. Your job is not to be right, but to be more understanding and [less wrong](https://www.lesswrong.com/about).
 31. Your brief is only as good as the work it inspires.
 It’s easy to sell a strategy that “makes sense”, but doesn’t actually lead to anything of [quality](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance).